War: Casualties

 Estimates for total deaths due to war vary widely.
 In one estimate, primitive warfare from 50,000 to 3000 BCE has been thought to have claimed 400 million±133,000 victims based on the assumption that it accounted for the 15.1% of all deaths.
 Ian Morris estimated that the rate could be as high as 20%.
 Other scholars find the prehistoric percentage much lower, around 2%, similar to the Neanderthals and ancestors of apes and primates.

 For the period 3000 BCE until 1991, estimates range from 151 million to several billion.
 The lowest estimate for history of 151 million was calculated by William Eckhardt.
 He explained his method as summing the recorded casualties and multiplying their average by the number of recorded battles or wars.
 This method excludes indirect deaths for premodern wars and all deaths for unrecorded wars.
-Few premodern wars were recorded beyond Eurasia and only 18 wars were recorded for period 3000 - 1500 BC worldwide.
-Later researchers shifted from Eckhardt's approach to general estimations of the percentage of population killed by wars.
+Few premodern wars were recorded beyond Eurasia and only 18 wars were recorded for period 3000–1500 BC worldwide.

+Data cumulated since the research of Eckhardt, especially for the non-European world, was collected in this list.
+Averaging the ranges it provided, the total for 500 BC–2023 AD is about 570 million, or 0.95% of people born in the same period, of them 58 million for 500 BC–AD 500, 117 million for AD 500–1700, and 396 million for 1700–2023.

+Meanwhile, researchers shifted from Eckhardt's approach to general estimations of the percentage of the population killed by wars.
 Azar Gat and Ian Morris both give the lowest estimate of 1% for history including all the 20th century, or about 1 billion.
 The highest estimates of both scholars exceed the famous "hoax" of 3,640,000,000 people killed in wars which circulated decades in scholarly literature in various countries.
 Gat gives 5%, or about 5 billion.
-Morris gives for the 20th century 2%, for 1400-1900 3% in Europe and "slightly higher" elsewhere, 5% for the ancient empires in 500 BC - AD 200, 10% for the rest of history and 20% for prehistory.
+Morris gives for the 20th century 2%, for 1400–1900 3% in Europe and "slightly higher" elsewhere, 5% for the ancient empires in 500 BC–AD 200, 10% for the rest of history and 20% for prehistory.
 His total for history is thus about 9 billion.

+Approaches to reducing casualties include air defence, and military robots.